-Please, note that the tour is always run in English and Italian; other languages upon request.
+Please note: the tour runs in English and Italian; other languages available upon request.

 Near Mole Antonelliana